alfredwallace7/qwen2-vl-ollama-api/README.md

-# Qwen2-VL API Emulator for Ollama Models not yet supported
+# Qwen2-VL Ollama API Emulator for models not yet supported

 This project replicates Ollama API endpoints for models that are not yet supported.
 It uses the `Qwen2-VL-7B-Instruct` model from Hugging Face and provides endpoints for text generation and chat functionality similar to Ollama's API.

 ## Features

+- Compatible with Python's **Ollama client library.**
 - **Text generation** via `/api/generate`
 - **Chat conversation** support via `/api/chat`
 - **Image handling** (base64, file paths, or URLs)
-- Streaming or non-streaming responses.
+- **Streaming** or non-streaming responses.
-- Customizable prompts, generation options, and system messages.
+- Customizable prompts, generation options, and **system messages**.
-- Compatible with Python's Ollama library.

 ## Requirements